 No. You receive only one state-issued driver's license or ID card.
 This may be compliant with the Real ID Act or it may be a standard license or ID.
 Nevada also issues Driver Authorization Cards to those who cannot meet the Real ID or standard requirements.

-Existing Nevada driver’s licenses and ID cards will be accepted for boarding aircraft until individuals choose between a compliant or non-compliant card at their next renewal.
+Existing Nevada driver’s licenses and ID cards will be accepted for boarding aircraft and entering federal facilities until expiration or October 1, 2020, whichever is sooner.